sherliT12/bootstrap-starter-portfolio/README.md

 # bootstrap-starter-portfolio
-My first portfolio, built with Bootstrap in 2022.
+My first web portfolio, built with Bootstrap.
 Designed to be fully responsive with a clean, accessible layout.
+View <a href="https://sherlit12.github.io/bootstrap-starter-portfolio/" target="_blank">here</a>.

 <i>Please be aware that information and files in this site are outdated.
 For up-to-date portfolio and resume, visit <a href="https://www.sherlitan.com" target="_blank">www.sherlitan.com </a></i>